 LC: How does that approach inform the kinds of photography you’re interested in presenting?

 DK: We don’t have permanent displays, and we also have a film theatre to screen additional work and information.
-We think about the gallery as an education space, and right now the exhibition Hidden Worlds is on view, which explores things that can only be seen through lenses—of a camera or otherwise.
+We think about the gallery as an education space, and last year the exhibition Hidden Worlds was on view, which explored things that can only be seen through lenses—of a camera or otherwise.
 We always look at the pre-history and technology, as well as the scientific and aesthetic aspects of the topic, and we present things in smaller groupings so that people can engage with it.

 LC: What’s something you’ve learned from your audience?
 How have you continued to adapt your approach to make sure the audience gets the most from your exhibitions?